List of Back to the Future (franchise) characters: Marty Jr. and Marlene McFly

 Marty Jr. and Marlene McFly (both portrayed by Michael J. Fox) are Marty McFly and Jennifer Parker's future children in 2015 in Part II.

 Originally, 17-year-old Marty Jr. was to be arrested and sentenced to fifteen years in prison for joining a robbery initiated by Griff and his gang.
 Marlene attempted to help Marty Jr. break out of jail but failed and was sentenced to twenty years in a woman's prison.
 Doc and Marty prevented the event from ever happening.

 Baines family

 Sam Baines

-Sam Baines (portrayed by George DiCenzo) was the husband of Stella Baines and the father of six children, including Lorraine, Milton, Toby, Joey, Sally, and Ellen Baines.
+Sam Baines (portrayed by George DiCenzo) is the husband of Stella Baines and the father of six children, including Lorraine, Milton, Toby, Joey, Sally, and Ellen Baines.
 He is the father-in-law of George McFly and the maternal grandfather of Marty, David, and Linda McFly.

 Stella Baines

-Stella Baines (portrayed by Frances Lee McCain) was the wife of Sam Baines and the mother of six children, including Lorraine, Milton, Toby, Joey, Sally, and Ellen Baines.
+Stella Baines (portrayed by Frances Lee McCain) is the wife of Sam Baines and the mother of six children, including Lorraine, Milton, Toby, Joey, Sally, and Ellen Baines.
 She is the mother-in-law of George McFly and the maternal grandmother of Marty, David, and Linda McFly.